 Editing is the second step of the Linguistic Quality Assurance process implemented by our company.
 The process is designed to review the translated text to assure the technical, linguistic and industry compliance of the final product.

 Editing is performed by a second linguist, who, like the translator, is a mother-tongue and specialist in the relevant language and industry.
 The editor checks and proofs the work of the original translator for completeness and accuracy.

 Proofreading is the final step of the LQA process applied by our company.
 It guarantees the technical and cultural compliance of the deliverables.
 Also this step is performed by a different linguist, who, like the previous ones, is a mother-tongue and an expert in the relevant subject.
 This ensures the best deliverables for document, website, multimedia and software localization projects alike.

-The Machine Translation (MT) option and our translation workflow
+The Machine Translation (MT)

 We can include MT in our translation workflow.
 MT proposals are revised 100% by human translators in a Post Editing step within our specific Computer Aided Translation Tool.
 So you do not have to worry about mistranslations.